-To apply for financial aid, citizens and eligible noncitizens must complete a Free Application for Federal Student Aid (FAFSA), available online at <www.fafsa.ed.gov>.
-The FAFSA was available October 1, 2016, for the 2017-2018 academic year.
-Application as soon as possible is urged.
-The results of the FAFSA, called the Student Aid Report (SAR), will be electronically sent to Loma Linda University if the student listed the institution on the application.
+To apply for financial aid, citizens and eligible noncitizens must complete a Free Application for Federal Student Aid (FAFSA), available online at <https://studentaid.gov/h/apply-for-aid/fafsa>.
+The FAFSA became available October 1, 2019, for the 2020-2021 academic year.
+Completing an application as soon as possible is strongly recommended.
+Results of the FAFSA, called the Student Aid Report (SAR), will be electronically sent to Loma Linda University if the student listed the institution on the application.
 The school code for LLU is 001218.
 The FAFSA must be completed for each academic year.

 Eligibility for need-based financial aid is determined by many factors, including the family’s income, assets, family size, and number in college.
-All information is used to calculate expected family contribution (EFC).
-The EFC formula is found in Part F of Title IV of the Higher Education Act (HEA) of 1965, as amended; and updates are published in the Federal Register.
+All information is used to calculate the expected family contribution (EFC).
+The EFC formula is found in Part F of Title IV of the Higher Education Act (HEA) of 1965, as amended.
+Updates are published in the Federal Register.
 Eligibility for need-based funds is calculated by subtracting a student’s EFC from the estimated cost of attendance.

 Non-need-based aid is financial aid that is not based on one's EFC.
-If a student requires additional aid, s/he may apply for other non-need-based forms of aid to supplement the cost of attendance.
-Non-need-based aid may not exceed a student's estimated cost of attendance minus any other assistance s/he has been awarded.
+If a student requires additional aid, they may apply for other non-need-based forms of aid to supplement the cost of attendance.
+Non-need-based aid may not exceed a student's estimated cost of attendance minus any other assistance they have been awarded.
 Students must apply for need-based funding and complete a FAFSA to receive most forms of non-need-based assistance.

 For more information on eligibility and general requirements students must meet, please visit <http://www.llu.edu/students/financial-aid/eligibility.php>.